CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 **(iii) the Madau plot**
 Describes the cosmic evolution of the average star formation rate.
 - Cosmic star formation peaks at around $z\simeq 2$.
 (Is this cosmic noon?).
 This is also when the number density of [[AGN#Quasar|quasars]] appears to peak, inferring connection between galaxy and AGN evolutions like [[Velocity dispersion#M-sigma relation|M-sigma]].
 - Suggests that many metals formed early during the deaths of massive stars, corroboarted by [[Galaxy clusters#Galaxy cluster|cluster]] [[Cluster media#ICM|ICM]] measurements.
+(Note the [[Milky Way]] forms about 7 new stars per year)
 ![[madau.jpg|400]]
 **(iv) the star-forming main sequence**
 Star formation rate correlates with the stellar mass of a galaxy.
 Suggests that galaxies spend much of their lifetime building up stars in a self-regulated way.
-Seen across all broad classes of galaxy
+Seen across all broad classes of galaxy including [[Galaxies#Starburst galaxy|starburst galaxies]]

 ![[sf_main_seq.png]]